ECE Satisfactory Academic Progress Review for MSEE and PhD Students

 The PhD supervisory committee should be appointed at least 3 months before the general examination.

 The PhD Reading Committee should be appointed at least 3 months prior to the final exam.

 Review of Progress/Probation/Dismissal

-Students may appeal these recommendations by contacting EE’s graduate academic advising at email@example.com, who will forward the appeal to the Graduate Program Coordinator or Associate Chair for Education.
+Students may appeal these recommendations by contacting ECE’s Graduate Program Advisor in Academic Advising at email@example.com, who will forward the appeal to the Graduate Program Coordinator or Associate Chair for Education.
 Appeals beyond this point must follow the process outlined in Graduate School Memorandum No. 33, Academic Grievance Procedure.

 In addition to the above academic and time to degree expectations, we expect from all PhD students: